Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 1. Arterial hypertension.

-2. Hemolytic uremic syndrome, manifested by a triad of symptoms: acute renal failure, hemolytic anemia and thrombocytopenia (decreased platelet count).
+2. Hemolytic-uremic syndrome, manifested by a triad of symptoms: acute renal failure, hemolytic anemia and thrombocytopenia (decreased platelet count).

 3. Porphyria is a disease in which hemoglobin synthesis is disrupted.

-- age over 35;
+— age over 35 years;

 - smoking (!);

-- venous congestion with a sedentary lifestyle;
+- venous stasis with a sedentary lifestyle;

 - obesity;